-Best PlayStation VR Controller
+Best PlayStation VR controller 2022

-Shooting games are the most popular style of game in the VR community and the PlayStation Aim controller adds a level of immersion you can't get with your Move controllers.
-The perfect controller for the PlayStation VR depends on the type of game you want to play, your preferred playstyle, and how much immersion you want for your game.
+The perfect controller for the PlayStation VR (PSVR) depends on the type of game you want to play, your preferred playstyle, and how much immersion you want for your game.
+Shooting games are the most popular style of game in the VR community, and the PlayStation Aim controller adds a level of immersion you can't get with your Move controllers.
 Check out all your options here!

-Best Overall: PlayStation Aim Controller
+Best overall: PlayStation Aim Controller

-There are plenty of games for the PlayStation VR (PSVR) that revolve around the concept of holding a gun to shoot your enemies.
-While you can play all of these games with the Move controllers, and some of them with the DualShock controller, the PlayStation Aim controller offers the best immersion for your shooting games.

-Once you put on your PSVR headset you're met with a whole new world of immersion.
-Instead of playing the game with a first or third person view while starting at a TV screen, you're playing with the screen directly on your face.
-This places you into the experience first hand with the ability to turn, dodge, duck, and cover within the game environment.
-While that's intensely immersive as it is, you can get more immersion with the feeling of holding a gun in real life.

 PlayStation Aim Controller